jcyannotty/OpenBT/README.md

 There is currently no wheel in PyPI for macs with ARM processors.
-While we hope to have a permanent solution to this issue soon (See Issue #6), at present affected users must manually build and install the package using the following procedure.
+While we hope to have a permanent solution to this issue soon (See Issue #6), at present affected users must manually build and install the package using the procedure given here.

 We assume the use of the [homebrew package manager](https://brew.sh).
 For ARM-based macs, homebrew installs packages in `/opt/homebrew`.
 Please adapt